OpenDDS/OpenDDS/about/articles/TMS/TMS.markdown

 ![DeviceInfo data flow](images/TMS_DeviceInfo.jpg "DeviceInfo topic") Figure 5: Devices announce their information

-Below is a screenshot of the opendds-monitor tool for displaying the contents of the TMS `DeviceInfo` sample sent from a controller, named TestMC.
+Below is a screenshot of the opendds-monitor tool for displaying the contents of the TMS `DeviceInfo` sample sent from a controller, named "TestMC".
 On the left-hand side, the monitor lists the topics for which it detects publishers and subscribers.
 When a topic is selected from the left-hand side list, a tab is created for that topic on the right-hand side.
 This tab displays a history table containing a list of samples for the topic associated with this tab, and the details of a sample selected from the history table.